DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-31 Environmental Asset Themes.md

 - If I increase the size of the texture, the wall seems a little bit less like a sea of gray (the issue is still there though).

 Honestly, after playing around in-engine with a couple different sets of materials, I figured that having too much stone would make the levels seem too dungeon like or castle-like.
-The stone base is fine, but we should probably break a lot of
+The stone base is fine, but we should probably break a lot of the stone portions up with wood.

 For these reasons, I think we should go for something with a lot of wood framing + a stone base.